Deployment Guide

 # Using the admin access token from step 3

-curl -X POST "https://chat-testing.thephenom.app/_matrix/client/v3/createRoom" \
+curl -X POST "https://chat-staging.thephenom.app/_matrix/client/v3/createRoom" \

 -H "Authorization: Bearer <admin-access-token>" \